canyadike92/Angel-Chidebe-s-Cybersecurity-Portfolio/projects/Phishing-Analysis-M365-Credential-Harvesting-Campaign/README.md

 - IP 20.150.1.1 was operating from Canada although Microsoft Corporation is a USA company mainly operating in the USA

 **Here is a breakdown of my observation:**
-- MICROSOFT-CORP-MSN-AS-BLOCK is the name of Microsoft's Autonomous System (AS), which is a block of IP addresses owned and managed by Microsoft Corporation.
+- The whois resolves MICROSOFT-CORP-MSN-AS-BLOCK to Microsoft's Autonomous System (AS), which is a block of IP addresses owned and managed by Microsoft Corporation.
 This likely means that one of the IPs or URLs found in the phishing email resolves to Microsoft's infrastructure, which could indicate:

 - The attacker used Microsoft services (like OneDrive, SharePoint, or Outlook) to host malicious content which is a common phishing tactic
 - It could be a legitimate Microsoft link being abused to appear trustworthy